Speed Up WordPress: 30 Proven Tips

 To do this, go to Settings > Discussion.
 Check the box next to Break comments into pages.
 After this process, your comments will be divided into pages according to the values you specify.

+Another effective way to speed up WordPress is by using a Content Delivery Network (CDN).
 It is possible to speed up your WordPress site by using CDN.
 Using CDN is one of the critical things that affects WordPress site acceleration.
 Especially if you have an image-heavy website, using CDN is a must for high WordPress speed.

 Let your website be hosted on a server located in America.
 A user connecting to your website from France and a user connecting from the United States will experience different opening speeds.
 This situation is related to location.